Tuesday, 24 April 2012

 I suppose Last House and Straw Dogs are decent candidates.

-Ironically, both were infamous 70's hot spuds but nowadays, there has been sort of relaxation in classification.
+Ironically, both were infamous 70's hot spuds but even though classification has been relaxed, films are still cut.

-Before we steamroll on, have you noticed that there are many remakes of foreign horrors.
+Before we steamroll on, have you noticed how many foreign horrors have been remade?

-Out of all foreign originals, I reckon The Ring and Rec are the most famous and hence, some may have braved the subtitled world to appreciate these (even if they’ve seen the American versions).
+I reckon The Ring and Rec are the most famous remakes and hence, some may have braved the subtitled world to appreciate these (even if they’ve seen the American versions).

 So far, there are loads of horrors and thrillers that exist in world cinema that haven't been remade (yet).
 Of these, Oldboy, The Chaser, I Saw the Devil, Inside, The Horde, Switchblade Romance and Frontiers to name a few.

-There's a French horror called Martyrs.
-I'm being totally honest here - it's possibly the most upsetting film I've ever seen.
+There's a French horror called Martyrs and I'm being totally honest, it's possibly the most upsetting film I've ever seen.
 That emotion and/or feeling didn't change after a second viewing.

 It really is a harrowing experience.